 Checks, cashiers checks and money orders are only accepted at this time.

-Weather permitting, we plan to change out hunters every Friday.
-We highly encouraged you to arrive the night prior to your flight out.
+Weather permitting, we plan to change out hunters every Saturday.
+It is strongly encouraged that you to arrive the night prior to your flight out.

 When Captain Chad is out in the wilderness, whether it’s on land in an Alaskan forest, or out on a body of water aboard the F/V Naknek Spirit, it is where he wants to be.
 His favorite diversion turned into a career for him, and he couldn’t be happier about it.